How Many Foster Kids Graduate from High School?

 Education in Foster Care

 Past studies have shown low levels of educational success for foster kids.
-There are several barriers and challenges faced throughout schooling.
+Several barriers and challenges are faced throughout schooling.

 Foster youth experience frequent changes in schools.
 They have weaker relationships with teachers and other students.
 Without stable and supportive relationships in school, the chance of success is lower.

-Students who frequently change schools feel less commitment.
+Students who frequently change schools tend to feel less committed.
 They are less likely to join clubs or after-school activities.
 Youth lose their sense of belonging.

-So how does this impact how much foster youth end up completing high school?
-The lack of stability results in higher chances of suspensions, expulsions, needs for special education, and more.
+So, how does this impact the number of foster youth who end up completing high school?
+The lack of stability results in higher chances of suspensions, expulsions, the need for special education, and more.

 High School Graduation Rates for Foster Youth

 Research shows that the challenges faced while in foster care make it harder for high school-aged children to graduate.
-They are also less likely to move on to college education.
+They are also less likely to pursue a college education.

 It's reported that the rate of high school graduates for foster youth is just over half.
-Barriers in their lives include instability, less time in school, and lacking long-term relationships.
-They make an impact on their chances of success.
+Barriers in their lives include instability, limited time in school, and a lack of long-term relationships.
+They significantly impact their chances of success.

 What's important to understand is that a good education can be a connection to later success.
 Support needs to be available for kids in foster care to make this possible.

 Keeping foster children in one school under one Department of Education system is beneficial for many reasons.
 Constant movement between homes means constant movement between schools.
-They end up losing valuable time and complete education.
+They end up losing valuable time and missing out on a complete education.

 Children in foster care who spend less time in high school are less likely to earn college degrees.
 This affects foster children's chances of becoming successful, self-sustaining adults.